 - Federal Pell Grant: Available to qualified students.

 - Federal Supplemental Education Opportunity Grant (SEOG): Available to students with great financial need.
 Funds are limited, and early applicants receive priority.

 - Minnesota State Grant: Available to qualified Minnesota residents.

 - Post Secondary Child Care Grant: This is a State of Minnesota program.
 If you are a Minnesota resident and will not receive TANF/MFIP benefits while attending college, you may be eligible for benefits to offset your costs of childcare.
 An application is required.
 Student loses eligibility after four years of full-time enrollment.
 Funds are limited, and early applicants receive priority.

 Other sources of Financial Aid

-- Work Study: Part-time employment may be available to students who have financial need and a desire to work.
-Please contact your campus Financial Aid Office for information on positions available and eligibility.
+- Work Study: Part-time on-campus employment may be an option for students who are eligible for work study funds as part of their college financial aid package.
+Contact your campus financial aid office for information on the positions available and your eligibility.

 - Scholarships: Scholarship information is available on each campus.

 - Loans: Almost every student can qualify for some type of student loan.
 (Loans must be paid back.)
 All loan requests must be received at least 15 days prior to the student's last day of attendance.
 Loans are disbursed by term.
 Student must be enrolled for six credits or more per semester to receive a loan.